 In the case of a serious accident, the Team Leader and other team members will conduct an accident investigation.

-- Quality Area 1 Educational Program and Practice.
-Standard 1.1 Offences related to required programs. - Quality Area 2 Children's health and safety - Quality Area 6 Collaborative partnerships with families and communities
+Quality Area 1 - Educational Program and Practice.
+Standard 1.1 families and communities Education and Care

+Offences related to required programs.

+- Quality Area 2 Children's health and safety - Quality Area 6 Collaborative partnerships with